-Sequestration rates are set using the upper boundary from the conservation agriculture model, as regenerative annual cropping adds known sequestration practices to the three already practiced in conservation agriculture.
+Sequestration rates are set using the upper boundary from the conservation agriculture model because regenerative annual cropping adds known sequestration practices to the three already practiced in conservation agriculture.
 Sequestration rates are 1.2, 0.6, 1.4, and 0.4 tons of carbon per hectare per year for tropical-humid, temperate/boreal-humid, tropical semi-arid, and temperate/boreal semi-arid areas, respectively.
-These rates are the result of meta-analysis of 59 data points from40 sources.
-Emissions reduction rates are identical to conservation agriculture: 0.23 tons of carbon dioxide-equivalent per hectare per year, based on meta-analysis of 14 data points from 7 sources.
+These rates are the result of meta-analysis of 59 data points from 40 sources.
+Emissions reduction rates are identical to conservation agriculture: 0.23 tons of carbon dioxide-equivalent per hectare per year, based on meta-analysis of 14 data points from seven sources.

-Marginal yield loss of 1.02 percent is set under regenerative annual cropping based on meta-analysis of 11data points from 7sources.
+Marginal yield loss of 1.02 percent is set under regenerative annual cropping based on meta-analysis of 11data points from seven sources.

 In the case of financials, the figures are exactly the same as in the conservation agriculture model.
-First costs are estimated at US$355.05 per hectare; for all agricultural solutions it is assumed that there is no conventional first cost, as agriculture is already in place on the land.
-Net profit is calculated at US$530.39 per hectare per year for the solution (based on meta-analysis of 19 data points from 6 sources), compared to US$474.21 per year for the conventional practice (based on 36 data points from 19 sources).
-While the operational cost is calculated at US$599.03 per hectare per year for the solution (based on 17 data points from 4 sources), compared to US$943.57 per year for the conventional practice (based on the 30 data points from 12 sources).
+First costs are estimated at US$355.05 per hectare; for all agricultural solutions it is assumed that there is no conventional first cost because agriculture is already in place on the land.
+Net profit is calculated at US$530.39 per hectare per year for the solution (based on meta-analysis of 19 data points from six sources), compared with US$474.21 per year for the conventional practice (based on 36 data points from 19 sources).
+While the operational cost is calculated at US$599.03 per hectare per year for the solution (based on 17 data points from four sources), compared with US$943.57 per year for the conventional practice (based on the 30 data points from 12 sources).